pyno/http-digest-auth/README.md

 No seriously, during some pentests on IoT devices I still have to deal with HTTP Digest authentication (mostly on IP cameras), and it seems other users are also struggling with this (https://forum.portswigger.net/thread/digest-auth-in-burp-was-removed-de8107ec).

-So I decided to public this extension, hoping it will come in handy and save someone time.
+So I decided to write and publish this extension, hoping it will come in handy and save someone time.

 ## Setup
 1. Download and run Burp Suite: http://portswigger.net/burp/download.html